 Step #2 – Build a quality website and have an easily accessible online menu

-In the digital world, having a well-designed and intuitive website that offers a great user experience is more important than ever.
-If you want to go above and beyond, having a website that is SEO optimised will allow you to attract more visitors and potential customers searching for food in your area or cuisine like yours.
+In the digital world, having a well-designed and intuitive website that offers a great user experience is more important than ever if you want to market your food delivery business.
+You can also go above and beyond, and have a website that is SEO optimised will allow you to attract more visitors and potential customers searching for food in your area or cuisine like yours.

-An online menu is another indispensable component of your website.
+Also, an online menu will be an indispensable component of your website.
 Just like a physical menu, it allows people to see what you offer – so make sure you consistently update it with any seasonal or specials you might be offering.
 Your website should also load quickly, be well-designed, and have a clean user experience.
 A good online menu can be the difference between someone ordering your food, or your competitor’s food.